Large-scale Long-tailed Disease Diagnosis on Radiology Images

 RP3D-DiagDS comprises images from 9 modalities, namely, computed tomography (CT), magnetic resonance imaging (MRI), X-ray, Ultrasound, Fluoroscopy, Nuclear medicine, Mammography, DSA (angiography), and Barium Enema.
 Each case may include images from multiple modalities, to ensure precise and comprehensive diagnosis of disorders.
 Overall, approximately 19.4% of the cases comprise images from two modalities, while around 2.9% involve images from three to five modalities.
 The remaining cases are associated with image scans from a single modality.

-RP3D-DiagDS comprises images from various anatomical regions, including head and neck, spine, chest, breast, abdomen and pelvis, upper limb, and lower limb, providing comprehensive coverage of the entire human body.
+RP3D-DiagDS comprises images from various anatomical regions, including the head and neck, spine, chest, breast, abdomen and pelvis, upper limb, and lower limb, providing comprehensive coverage of the entire human body.
+Totally there are 5568 disorders mapped into 930 ICD-10-CM classes.
+We define the “head class” category with case counts greater than 100, the “body class” category with case counts between 30 and 100, and the “tail class” category with case counts less than 30.

 Architecture